adamstaff/turntable/README.md

 Bring another audio source (say, another norns running turntable, your phone, or an sl1200), into the norns stereo input.
 Map a MIDI controller to the ‘Fader Position’ parameter, and use it to crossfade between turntable and the audio inout

+Crow:
+Play / Speed mode:
+Input 1: Play, 5V gate
+Input 2: Speed, ±5V

+Position / Duration mode:
+Input 1: Go to this position, ±5V
+Input 2: In this amount of time, ±5V

 Download

+V3.0
+Scratchmaster DJ Crow flew in for their set

+V2.1.1
+Improved playback

 V2.1
 Added param for Turntable Drive